nyttikord/gomath/README.md

 You can modify the result's type with `gomath.Options`.
 Set `Decimal` to `true` if you want to have a decimal approximation.
-You can specify the number of decimals with `Precision`.
+You can specify the number of digits with `Precision`.

 ### Special case